Never underestimate the impact online reviews have on your business, especially if you’re in the home service industry.

 Customers will trust a business that not only earns a lot of reviews, but takes the time to acknowledge the feedback they receive.

 Take Calgary’s Knight Plumbing and Heating as an example.
 Since actively starting an online review process, the Calgary-based HVAC company has gone from 55 Google reviews in 2016 to 182+ to date, with a 4.2/5 trust rating.
 Their HomeStars review count went from 199 to 454 in the same amount of time.
 That’s pretty impressive.

-We spoke with Knight’s Service Manager, Mark Coffin, to get a firsthand account of how important receiving and replying to online reviews is for a home service business.
+We spoke with Knight’s Service Manager, Mark Coffin, to get a firsthand account of how important receiving and replying to online reviews is for marketing a home service business and improving its SEO.

 Your Prospective Customers Are Reading Reviews

 Before online review sites like Apple Business Connect, Homestars and Google, people were always quick to register negative feedback through complaints by phone or via a letter, but rarely went out of their way to provide feedback on excellent service.
 Online reviews have made it easier to leave positive comments, and there is a higher likelihood that people will take the time to do it.

 When you ask all of your customers for feedback, you’ll get a fair number of reviews.
 The more reviews you have, particularly positive ones, the more people will see them.